Gonglz/Lightweight-Human-Activity-Recognition-with-Model-Distillation/README.md

 ## Acknowledgments

 We acknowledge the contributors of the [PAMAP2](https://archive.ics.uci.edu/dataset/231/pamap2+physical+activity+monitoring) and [MHEALTH](https://archive.ics.uci.edu/dataset/319/mhealth+dataset) datasets.
 These datasets were critical for the success of this project.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---